ltfourrier/alexandrie-backend/README.md

 #### Running Alexandrie itself

+Once the above dependencies are met, migrations must be applied to the database by running `sqlx migrate run` on first run.
+This is only necessary once or after new migrations are introduced.

-Once the above dependencies are met, Alexandrie can simply be run using `cargo run`.
-On first run, the database will automatically be set up and the application will listen for HTTP connections on `localhost:8080`.
+Alexandrie can then simply be run using `cargo run`, and the application will then listen for HTTP connections on `localhost:8080`.

 In order to verify that Alexandrie is running, you can use the health endpoint: `GET http://localhost:8080/v1/health`.

 Note that if your docker daemon is not running on `localhost` and you created a `appconfig-dev.yml` file while setting up the development stack, it will have to be passed as a parameter to Cargo:

 ```shell
 cargo run -- --configuration-file appconfig-dev
 ```